lalitsom/Notes/Ethics_Philosophy.md

 The video also discusses the case of Bill Clinton and his impeachment hearings.
 Clinton was accused of lying about his relationship with Monica Lewinsky.
 The video asks whether Clinton's actions were wrong, and it discusses the different perspectives on this issue.

 Finally, the video discusses the idea of a hypothetical contract.
 This is a contract that we would make if we were all equal in power and knowledge.
 The idea is that the principles of justice that would emerge from this contract would be the right principles of justice.

-The video is a complex and challenging discussion of moral philosophy.
-It raises important questions about the nature of morality, the role of reason, and the importance of justice.